 All featured products are curated independently by our editors.
 When you buy something through our retail links, we may receive a commission.
 For more great hand-picked products, check out the Chowhound Shop.

-This post was originally published by John Birdsall on April 2, 2012 and was updated by Chowhound Editors on April 9, 2019.
+This post was originally published by John Birdsall in 2012 and was updated by Chowhound Editors.

 Header image courtesy of Shutterstock.